Updated on November 7, 2023 by Julie McCool

 - Bloom Cafe and Listening Bar is an excellent option for a casual breakfast or lunch on the Tennessee side of State Street.
 Order at the counter—we loved the egg scrambles—and grab a spot in the bright, open space.

 - Burger Bar is a step back in time to the heyday of classic diners.
 The casual restaurant garnered a bit of fame as the last place that Hank Williams ate before he passed.
 The diner is known for burgers, hot dogs, and shakes, and their egg sandwich on a biscuit was tasty.

 - Studio Brew brings an artistic flair to their craft brewery and restaurant.
 Photographer/Owner Erich Allen keeps a diverse selection of beer on tap, including several delicious Stouts that we loved.
 The housemade pizza is a hit.
 Order the mystery Pizza and Pint on the Day and let the chef choose your combo.

 - Vivian's Table, in The Bristol Hotel, offers a casual but refined menu featuring “soulful Southern fare.”
 We would happily return for another round of grilled oysters, roasted golden beet salad, and stuffed trout.
 Vivian's also serves breakfast and lunch to hotel guests, locals, and visitors.

-- Gale City, about 30 miles west of Bristol, is a good stop for an afternoon treat or a meal near Natural Tunnel and the Carter Family Fold.
+- Gate City, about 30 miles west of Bristol, is a good stop for an afternoon treat or a meal near Natural Tunnel and the Carter Family Fold.
 Stop at the Hob Nob Drive-in for an indulgent sundae and a low-cost burger or grilled cheese.
-Visit downtown Gale City to pick up a picnic, or eat in, at The Family Bakery (try the chicken salad sandwich and yummy bakery goods)..
+Visit downtown Gate City to pick up a picnic, or eat in, at The Family Bakery (try the chicken salad sandwich and yummy bakery goods).

 Fun Things to Do in Wytheville VA